-Apart from the aforementioned "collective action", several other claim organisations and initiatives were established on behalf of policyholders, such as the organisation Wakkerpolis.
-This organisation primarily concentrates on the recovery of initial costs for policyholders, based on an interim ruling of the KiFiD issued on 13 May 2013 in an individual case.
+'Wakkerpolis' primarily concentrates on the recovery of initial costs for policyholders, based on rulings of the KiFiD issued on 13 May 2013 (interim) and 29 March 2016 (final) in an individual case.
 In this case, the KiFiD concluded that there is no contractual basis for charging initial costs (which are costs charged to the policy during a limited period of time).
-Apart from the initial costs, it can be derived from the interim ruling - in accordance with past rulings of the KiFiD - that an insurer is obliged to warn against the leverage and capital consumption effect (which is the effect caused by the dependency of life insurance premium on the value of the policy; the lower the value of the policy, the higher the life insurance premium).
-NN believes that this interim ruling is incorrect on several legal grounds.
+Apart from the initial costs, it can be derived from the (interim) ruling - in accordance with past rulings of the KiFiD - that an insurer is obliged to warn against the leverage and capital consumption effect (which is the effect caused by the dependency of life insurance premium on the value of the policy; the lower the value of the policy, the higher the life insurance premium).
+NN Group believes that these rulings are incorrect on several legal grounds and lodged an appeal with the Appeals Committee of the KiFiD.
+The ruling from the Appeals Committee of the KiFiD is expected in the second half of 2017.

 In proceedings that were pending before the District Court in Rotterdam, the Court, upon request of the parties, including NN, submitted preliminary questions to the European Court of Justice to obtain clarity on principal legal questions with respect to cost transparency related to unit-linked policies.
-On 29 April 2015 the European Court of Justice issued its ruling on these preliminary questions submitted in relation to unit-linked products.
+On 29 April 2015, the European Court of Justice issued its ruling on these preliminary questions submitted in relation to unitlinked products.
 The main preliminary question considered by the European Court of Justice was whether European law permits the application of information requirements based on general principles of Dutch law that extend beyond information requirements as explicitly prescribed by laws and regulations in force at the time the policy was written.
 The European Court of Justice ruled that the information requirements prescribed by the applicable European directive may be extended by additional information requirements included in national law, provided that these requirements are necessary for a policyholder to understand the essential characteristics of the commitment and are clear, accurate and foreseeable.
 Although the European Court does not decide on the applicable standards in specific cases and solely provides clarification on the interpretation of the applicable European directive, the ruling of the European Court of Justice has given clarification on this question of legal principle which is also the subject of other legal proceedings in the Netherlands.
 Dutch courts will need to take the interpretation of the European Court of Justice into account in relevant proceedings.
-In legal proceedings in the Netherlands which were suspended pending the outcome of the European procedure, rulings in first instance can be expected in the first half of 2016.

-Since 2012, the AFM requires insurers to reach out to (activeren) policyholders by informing them on the financial gap between the projected value of their policy and the target capital and an overview of possible improvements, to encourage and enable such policyholders to take steps to improve their personal situation.
+Since 2012, the AFM requires insurers to reach out to (activeren) policyholders by informing them on the financial gap between the projected value of their policy and the target capital and to give an overview of possible improvements, to encourage and enable such policyholders to take steps to improve their personal situation.
 Following new regulations enacted in July 2015, insurers have a legal obligation to reach out (activeren) to policyholders.
 The AFM is empowered to provide further guidance and impose sanctions for non-compliance with these regulations.
-In October 2015, the AFM published a report (Rapport Nazorg beleggingsverzekeringen) which describes, among other things, the individual activation scores of insurers.
-In the report, NN has reported an activation score of 100% in respect of non-accumulating policies as per 30 June 2015.
-Furthermore, NN has reported an activation score of 99% in respect of mortgage related policies as per 30 June 2015.
-In addition to the aforementioned categories of policies ('non-accumulating policies' and 'mortgage related policies'), NN continues to reach out to remaining policyholders to encourage them to carefully assess their unit-linked products in order to find an appropriate solution on an individual basis.
+NN has reported an activation score of 100% in respect of non-accumulating policies per 30 June 2015, an activation score of 100% in respect of mortgage related policies per 31 December 2015 and a 85% activation score on pension related policies (third pillar) per 30 September 2016.
+NN continues to reach out to remaining policyholders to encourage them to carefully assess their unit-linked products in order to find an appropriate solution on an individual basis.